 - 5.100 Different types of affordable housing tenure address different requirements reflecting the financial situation of those in housing need.
 Those most in need are only likely to be able to afford 'affordable rented' or 'social rented' accommodation.
-However, others may be able to pay more and afford 'intermediate' housing, which may include the purchase of part of the equity in a property119. - 5.101 The original SHMA, which was produced in 2007 before the introduction of the 'affordable rent' product, suggested that the proportion of need in North Dorset (as measured by the CLG model) that could be met through intermediate housing was about 30%120.
-The 2012 SHMA Update identified a need for 14% intermediate housing although none of the households were found to be able to afford an
+However, others may be able to pay more and afford 'intermediate' housing, which may include the purchase of part of the equity in a property. - 5.101 The original SHMA, which was produced in 2007 before the introduction of the 'affordable rent' product, suggested that the proportion of need in North Dorset (as measured by the CLG model) that could be met through intermediate housing was about 30%.
+The 2012 SHMA Update identified a need for 14% intermediate housing although none of the households were found to be able to afford an equity-based product (e.g. shared ownership) due to very low levels of capital and mortgage lending restrictions at that time.

-119 The terms affordable housing, social rented housing, affordable rented housing and intermediate housing are defined in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012)
+&lt;sup>119 The terms affordable housing, social rented housing, affordable rented housing and intermediate housing are defined in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012)

-120 Paragraph 13.23 on Page 120 of the Dorset Survey of Housing Need and Demand: Local Authority Report for North Dorset District Council, Fordham Research (June 2008)
+&lt;sup>120 Paragraph 13.23 on Page 120 of the Dorset Survey of Housing Need and Demand: Local Authority Report for North Dorset District Council, Fordham Research (June 2008)

-- equity-based product (e.g. shared ownership) due to very low levels of capital and mortgage lending restrictions at that time121. - 5.102 The two studies show that need in North Dorset is largely for affordable rented or social rented housing, with proportionately a much lower need for intermediate housing, which is highly sensitive to changes in the economy and consequently the financial situation of those in housing need. - 5.103 In order to focus provision on meeting needs, but also to give an element of flexibility in relation to the need for intermediate housing, which is likely to fluctuate over the plan period, the Council will aim to deliver between 70 and 85% of all new affordable housing in North Dorset as social rented and / or affordable rented housing and the remaining 15 to 30% as intermediate housing. - 5.104 The starting point for negotiations on individual sites will be to deliver a tenure split within this range.
+- 5.102 The two studies show that need in North Dorset is largely for affordable rented or social rented housing, with proportionately a much lower need for intermediate housing, which is highly sensitive to changes in the economy and consequently the financial situation of those in housing need. - 5.103 In order to focus provision on meeting needs, but also to give an element of flexibility in relation to the need for intermediate housing, which is likely to fluctuate over the plan period, the Council will aim to deliver between 70 and 85% of all new affordable housing in North Dorset as social rented and / or affordable rented housing and the remaining 15 to 30% as intermediate housing. - 5.104 The starting point for negotiations on individual sites will be to deliver a tenure split within this range.
 The Council may permit a tenure split outside this range on individual sites, but only if this can be soundly justified by local circumstances or local needs, for example: - where a scheme is proposed to meet a specific affordable housing need (for example the need for extra care affordable housing); - where the total number of affordable units provided on the site is too small to realistically deliver a mix of tenures; or - where updated and / or more local evidence of need and the relative affordability of different tenure types suggests that a different tenure split would better meet identified needs. - 5.105 The rental levels in affordable rented properties are subject to rent controls, but can be charged at up to 80% of the local market rent (including service charges, where applicable).
 In locations where those in housing need are unlikely to be able to afford such rental levels, the Council will seek the provision of social rented housing, subject to local viability considerations.